learn-co-students/python-instance-variables-lab-nyc-career-ds-062518/README.md

 print(other_name) # printing local variable
 ```

 Again, our local variable is bound to its local or function scope, so when we try to print its value outside of the function it is undefined.
 This brings us to instance variables.
 They act similarly in that they are bound to their instance.
 This means we define instance variables **on** instance objects.
-These instance variables are then only accessible through the instance on which it was defined.
+These instance variables are then only accessible through the instance on which they were defined.

 The following is an example of adding an instance variable to an instance object and then accessing it later.
-Don't worry if it is confusing, we will explain what is happening below later in the lesson.
+Don't worry if it is confusing right now, the rest of this lesson will clear things up.

 ```python